Northern Neck Proprietary: 1736 expedition

+John Savage

+John Savage was an 18th-century surveyor who was part of this 1736 expedition.
+John Savage is the namesake of the Savage River in Maryland.

 Western Virginia

 The Fairfax grant extended westward to the boundary with the colony (later state) of Maryland, although much of the western land was unoccupied by colonists at the time.
 In 1746 surveyors led by Colonel Peter Jefferson (Thomas Jefferson's father) and Thomas Lewis placed the "Fairfax Stone" at the source of the Potomac River, then made an approximately 77-mile line of demarcation known as the "Fairfax Line", extending south-eastward from that Stone to the source of the Rappahannock River.
 Because the Potomac River initially runs westward from its source, and the state of West Virginia was created during American Civil War, it now marks the junction of Tucker, Grant and Preston Counties and is in Fairfax Stone Historical Monument State Park.